 Once you decided your type of journal (i.e. analog and hardcover bound), then you have to decide what you want to record.
 Below is a great video on how powerful journaling is when you make it a routine.

-If you like to go to brewpubs, craft breweries or love new beers, a Beer Tasting journal is a must.
+If you like to go to brewpubs, craft breweries, or love new beers, a Beer Tasting journal is a must.
 You can design your own layout if you want but Moleskine has a great PDF template that you can use to experiment with.
-They also sell a pre-made journal that’s based off this template for about $18.You’ll need to bring this journal when ever you go beer tasting, just make sure not spill any beer on it! :)
+They also sell a pre-made journal that’s based off this template for about $18.You’ll need to bring this journal whenever you go beer tasting, just make sure not to spill any beer on it! :)

 Some people like to make a travel journal where they put their entire trips into them.
 That would include food, drinks, sites, sounds, etc. This makes more sense to me because you can capture one entire trip (or many) in one journal.
 I haven’t done this religiously yet but I think I will start once I go to China again this year.
 I am considering getting a Midori journal for travel because they’re made of soft leather and appear to be highly customizable.
 They are a bit more expensive ($32) but you can refill them over and over again.

 This is where I default too.
 I use my journal for everything!
 Mostly work but for my life as well.
-I create a health tracker, lists, notes, etc. I slap things together, its messy and at times very chaotic BUT it has dates and page numbers.
-I started making index so I can find things faster.
+I create a health tracker, lists, notes, etc. I slap things together, it’s messy and at times very chaotic BUT it has dates and page numbers.
+I started making indexes so I can find things faster.

 The Everything Journal is just that, you can put everything you want into it.
 This guy’s video shows how he breaks up his $10 journal.
 That works for him and your journal should work for you.

 Keep your journal simple but keep it active.
-Just stastart recording your brew sessions, your beer tastings, wine parties, and your travels now.
+Just start recording your brew sessions, your beer tastings, wine parties, and your travels now.
 You will thank me one day.